moshe-pheno/fastapi-vs-django/README.md

 It's also possible to use [Mangum with django](https://mangum.io/asgi-frameworks/#django) but for a lambda, django start time might be slower.

+## FastAPI + Django = Django Ninga

 It's worth noting that it is simple to use django as an ORM even when using FastAPI as the http server framework.

+However it is also possible to use [Django Ninja](https://django-ninja.dev/) which combines the fastapi experience into the django framework.